 Week Five: Putting it All Together and Sharing What You’ve Learned

 This week, students will share parts of their marketing plans with other students.
-Details on how the sharing will take place will follow, depending on students’ schedules and time zones.
 There will be one more webinar to watch also, which will be tips from Margo, covering what students need to know based on their books or services (Individualization is key in this class because all marketing strategies do not work for all authors or writing professionals!).
 Also, tips will be provided to remember marketing plans are not set in stone—they should be always evolving.

 Materials needed: Access to a computer with Internet, Microsoft Word, something to market or a work-in-progress you will need to market in the future.

 ABOUT THE INSTRUCTOR: Margo L. Dill is the social marketing manager for WOW!, where she also blogs on The Muffin.
 She has experience marketing her own works—Caught Between Two Curses, a YA light paranormal romance novel involving the Curse of the Billy Goat on the Chicago Cubs; Maggie Mae, Detective Extraordinaire: The Case of the Missing Cookies (picture book); and Finding My Place: One Girl's Strength at Vicksburg, a historical fiction, middle-grade novel.
 She also runs and markets her own business, Editor 911.
 Her day job is as an editor and client services manager with Farm Journal Media, where she also dabbles in marketing and business strategy.
 Margo loves presenting workshops to writing groups and school groups.
 You can find out more about her on www.margoldill.com or www.editor-911.com.
-When she is not writing or editing, Margo loves to spend time with her daughter and crazy Boxer dog, Chester.
-She lives in St. Louis, Missouri; and if she could eat out every day, she would!
+She lives in St. Louis with her eight-year-old daughter and lab mix rescue puppy, Sudsi.

-COST: $155, which includes 5 webinars, at least 4 with guests; weekly feedback on your marketing plans; and a platform for group discussion and Q & A with Margo.
+$155, SALE $99, which includes 5 webinars to watch anytime you want, 4 with guests; weekly feedback on your assignments and marketing plan; and a platform for group discussion and Q and A with Margo.